Last updated on April 29.

 At a Glance

-- Dual-core Haswell processors
+- 1.4GHz Haswell Processors

 - 4 GB+ RAM

-Apple's MacBook Air is known for its compact size and portability.
+Apple's MacBook Air is best known for its compact size and portability.
 The notebooks were last redesigned in 2010, and weigh just 2.38 pounds and 2.96 pounds for the 11-inch and 13-inch models, respectively.

 The entry level 11-inch MacBook Air can be upgraded with a 1.7Ghz dual-core Intel Core i7 processor and 8 GB of RAM.
 The more expensive 11-inch model has the same upgrade options, along with 512 GB of flash storage.